skyzh/write-you-a-vector-db/tutorial/src/cpp-05-ivfflat.md

 src/storage/index/ivfflat_index.cpp
 ```

+*Related Readings*

-Related readings: [Product Quantization from Pinecone's Faiss Manual](https://www.pinecone.io/learn/series/faiss/product-quantization/).
+* [Product Quantization from Pinecone's Faiss Manual](https://www.pinecone.io/learn/series/faiss/product-quantization/).
 You may skip the product quantization part and take a look at the IVF visualization.

 ## Overview